ryanatkn/gro/src/docs/gen.md

 `gen` is implemented in Gro as [a task](/src/lib/gen.task.ts) and [a plugin](/src/lib/gro_plugin_gen.ts).
-The plugin runs automatically during development with `gro dev` for production in `gro build`.
+By default it runs during development with `gro dev` and for production in `gro build`.

 Normally you'll want to commit generated files to git, but you can always gitignore a specific pattern like `*.ignore.*`